PopulateTools/frp-simulacion/README.md

 yarn serve
 ```

-### Compiles and minifies for production
+### Compiles and minifies for production, and deploy to GithubPages

 ```
-yarn build
+yarn deploy
 ```

 # Data from FRP